highlightjs/highlight.js/docs/api.rst

 For example, if a new version suddenly had a bug (or breaking change) that affected only a single language:

 * **In Safe Mode**: All other languages would continue to highlight just fine.
-The broken language would appear as a code block without any highlighting (as if it were plaintext).
+The broken language would appear as a code block, but without any highlighting (as if it were plaintext).
 * **In Debug Mode**: All highlighting would stop when an error was encountered and a JavaScript error would be thrown.